-Perhaps the most important criticism that can be levied against the Chicago view is that it is pure theoretical speculation.
-To our knowledge, no empirical studies have been done that support the theory that vertical foreclosure does not actually occur.
+Thus, in this case, the potential for foreclosure dramatically affects the bargaining leverage of the two carriers and allows A to price squeeze B. Importantly, the been done that support the theory that vertical foreclosure does not actually occur.
 To the contrary, work by Grimm and Harris (1988) found strong statistical evidence of vertical foreclosure, with significant loss of efficiency and service quality.
-Hence, it is more than a little surprising that economists have continued to espouse, and the Commission has largely continued to accept the dominant view on vertical foreclosure and competitive access and that vertical foreclosure can be largely ignored on the basis of a priori theory.
-As we will see in section 5, the lack of interest in promoting competitive access and protecting competitive access in the rail freight industry is exactly opposite of U.S. telecommunications policy during the same period.

-4.2 More Activist Approach to Competitive Access: Canadian Rail Policy
+Hence, it is more than a little surprising that economists have continued to espouse, and the Commission has largely continued to accept the dominant view on the vertical foreclosure and competitive access and vertical foreclosure can be largely ignored on the basis of a priori theory.
+As we will see in Section E., the lack of interest in promoting competitive access and protecting competitive access in the rail freight industry is exactly opposite of US telecommunications policy during the same period.
+2. A More Activist Approach to Competitive Access: Canadian Rail Policy